-Control communications on your endpoints based on the network location of your device by using the Cortex XDR host firewall
+Control communications on your endpoints based on the network location of your device by using the Cortex® XDR™ host firewall.

 The Cortex XDR host firewall enables you to control communications on your endpoints.
 To use the host firewall, you set rules that allow or block the traffic on the devices and apply them to your endpoints using Cortex XDR host firewall policy rules.
 Additionally, you can configure different sets of rules based on the current location of your endpoints - within or outside your organization network.
-The Cortex XDR host firewall rules leverage the operating system firewall APIs and enforce them on your endpoints only, they do not update your Windows or Mac firewall settings.
+The Cortex XDR host firewall rules leverage the operating system firewall APIs and enforce these rules on your endpoints, but not your Windows or Mac firewall settings.

 The following are prerequisites to apply Cortex XDR host firewall policy rules on your endpoints: